GSto/digital-garden/notes/engineering management reading.md

 * Various, *Crucial Conversations: Tools for Talking When Stakes are High*
 * Various, *HBR's 10 Must Reads for New Managers*
-* Angela Duckworth, *Grit: The Power of Passion and Perseverance*

 ## Frequent recommendations
 * Gary Keller, *The ONE Thing: The Surprisingly Simple Truth About Extraordinary Results*